Free Consultation

 If you knowingly operate a motor vehicle with an obstructed windshield – such as from broken glass, dark tint or no working windshield wipers – you could bear liability for a related car accident in Colorado.
 Driving a car with an obstructed view of the road is a violation of your duty of care to other drivers and roadway users.
 If this causes or significantly contributes to a vehicle collision, your car insurance provider will be responsible for paying for a victim’s related expenses.

 If you’ve been injured in a car accident and suspect that the other driver is to blame because of a cracked or compromised windshield, take photographs of the windshield problem before you leave the scene of the car accident.
-Then, consult with a car accident lawyer in Denver for assistance.
+Then, consult with a Denver car accident lawyer for assistance.
 An attorney can help you prove the other driver’s fault, such as by establishing that the windshield had an issue before the collision.
 A lawyer can help you obtain fair financial compensation for your crash.